 Look for other professional individuals to include in your network.
-Networking is often one of the best ways to connect with other people that can potentially help you locate job leads or recommend you to a school district or organization you are interested in applying for employment opportunities.
+Networking is often one of the best ways to connect with other people that can help you locate job leads or recommend you to a school district or organization interested in applying for employment opportunities.
 Facebook can seem more casual than social media platforms like LinkedIn; it is still an excellent method to build a connection through shared interests.

 Find People to Start Networking